ChampsDJ/ChampsEntSite/README.md

 ## The blog

 - `blog/index.html` is the landing page: a card grid pulling from `.blog-card` / `.blog-grid` styles in the main stylesheet.
-Only the card title, excerpt, and "Read More" link are shown — the whole card is intentionally **not** a click target, only "Read More" is.
+Each entire card is a click target (an `<a class="blog-card">` wrapping the date, title, and excerpt), with "Read More →" shown as a plain-text visual cue inside it rather than a separate link.
 - Each post is a standalone HTML file in `blog/`, following the same header/nav/footer pattern as the rest of the site (with `../` relative paths since it's one directory deep), plus an `Article` schema.org